oVirt/vdsm/doc/thin-provisioning.md

 ### Snapshot

-- When a snapshot operation was completed, switching a drive to a new path, set a new block threshold on the drive.
+- When a snapshot operation was completed, switching a drive to a new path, clear the block threshold on the drive (done implicitely by the Drive object when its path changes).
+- The periodic monitoring will pick up the drive on the next cycle, do all the checks and set a new threshold if needed.
 - If a block threshold event is received for the old drive path, ignore the event.